fthebaud/genealogia/README.md

 The linter-eslint package (7.2.4) for Atom can't find the locally installed shareable configuration for angular linting.

 ### note on node-debbuger package for Atom
- - F5 will launch the debugger AND the application in debug mode AND will pause on the first line (F5 or "play" icon to resume).
+ - F5 will launch the application in debug mode : the application is launched and the execution is stopped on the 1st instruction (--debug-brk).
  - ctrl-F5 will debug the active file